hinantin/squoia/README.md

 Unfortunately, Ancora is not freely available, you have to register to download the resource.
 Every verb comes in its own xml file, in order to read them into a hash, import them into eXist-db:

-We assume that you have obtained a copy of AncoraLex and that it is located in `<SQUOIA_PATH>/ancoralex-2.0.3`
+We assume that you have obtained a copy of AncoraLex and that it is located in `<SQUOIA_PATH>/ancoralex-2.0.3`, so let's proceed to log into eXist-db create the collections as follos and import all .xml files within `<SQUOIA_PATH>/ancoralex-2.0.3/ancora-verb-es` folder.

 ```
-$ sudo bash /usr/share/eXist/bin/client.sh --no-gui -u admin -P admin
+$ sudo bash /usr/share/eXist/bin/client.sh -u admin -P admin
 --no-gui -u admin -P admin
 Using locale: en_US.UTF-8
 eXist version 2.2 (master-5c5aadc), Copyright (C) 2001-2015 The eXist-db Project